PawseySC/using-nimbus/_episodes/06-volume-storage.md

 Nimbus gives access to two types of storage by default, both of which can be considered like the Hard-disk drive of your desktop or laptop:
-  1. Root Volume - includes your home directory, and storage for the operating system of your instance
+  1. Root Volume - includes your home directory, and storage for the operating system of your instance, and has the device name `/dev/vda`
-  2. Data Volume - a second, independent volume you can attach to your instance for working storage
+  2. Data Volume - a second, independent volume you can attach to your instance for working storage, and has the device name `/dev/vdc`

 > ## Best practice
 > We recommend you use the Root Volume strictly as the home for your operating software, and that all data and documents are kept on a Data Volume.
 This allows you to take full advantage of the flexible nature of cloud computing, so for example if your instance develops a problem, you can quickly destroy and recreate the instance (destroying the original Root Volume in the process) and attach your Data Volume to the new instance.